Methods of free probability

-Given a ${\rm II}_1$ factor $A_0$, let us discuss now the representations $A_0\subset A_1$, with $A_1$ being another ${\rm II}_1$ factor.
-This is a quite natural notion too, and perhaps even more natural than the representations $A_0\subset B(H)$ studied above, because we have decided in the above that the ${\rm II}_1$ factors $A_1$, and not the full operator algebras $B(H)$, are the correct infinite dimensional generalization of the usual matrix algebras $M_N(\mathbb C)$.
+Following Jones \cite{jo1}, given a ${\rm II}_1$ factor $A_0$, let us discuss now the representations $A_0\subset A_1$, with $A_1$ being another ${\rm II}_1$ factor.
+This is a quite natural notion too, and perhaps even more natural than the representations $A_0\subset B(H)$, because we have decided in the above that the ${\rm II}_1$ factors $A_1$, and not the full operator algebras $B(H)$, are the correct infinite dimensional generalization of the usual matrix algebras $M_N(\mathbb C)$.

 Given an inclusion of ${\rm II}_1$ factors $A_0\subset A_1$, a first question is that of defining its index, measuring how big is $A_1$, when compared to $A_0$.
 This can be done as follows:

 \begin{theorem} Given an inclusion of ${\rm II}_1$ factors $A_0\subset A_1$, the number